rbowsley/lamplighthelp/source/14-1-4_Report_Presentation.markdown

 As mentioned above, if you are specifying the column data that you want to see in the {{report}} table then you will need to choose one of the options for the data you want in the table.

 - Number of attendances.
 This is like ticks in a register or bums on seats.
 It gives you the number of times that people turned up to sessions.
 - Number of different people.
 These are your unique individuals.
 You may have 20 attendances, but that is because 5 people turned up four times each.
-So your number of different people would be five.
+In this case your number of different people would be five.
 - Number of sessions.
 Each {{activity}} record you save counts as a 'session'.
 This column gives you the total number that relate to the filters you have chosen.
 - Total length of {{work}} records.
 If you ran your sessions continuously one after the other, this is how long they would last for.
 - People hours delivered.
 Adding the total amount of time all these people spent attending sessions gives you your people hours.